 Baking for someone I love has to be one of my favourite things to do.
 Especially when the recipient is my wonderful Father-in-law.
 Even more so when it is to celebrate his birthday.
 While I usually make him a Coffee and Walnut Cake, however, this year I’ve kept all of his favourite flavours and baked them into this beautiful Maple Syrup Iced Coffee Bundt Cake.

-Baked in the Heritage Bundt tin from Nordic Ware, this cake is literally a twist on a classic, popular cake.
-While the distinct mould of the tin creates this incredible, swirl shaped coffee cake, which is defined with the maple syrup icing.
+Using the Heritage Bundt tin from Nordic Ware, this cake is literally a twist on a classic, popular cake.
+While the distinct mould of the tin creates an incredible, swirl shaped coffee cake, which is defined with the maple syrup icing.
 Resulting in a stunningly outstanding cake.

 My Father-in-law is a very special and incredibly talented man.
 Much loved and respected, I consider myself to be very blessed to be part of his family.
-A wonderful Dad and Grandad, with a gentle sense of humour.
-Most of all, our children love to hear stories of his past adventures which span many centuries.
-Especially when he tells them of his time as a Pirate!!
+He is a wonderful Dad and Grandad, with a gentle sense of humour.
+And our children love to hear stories of his past adventures which span many centuries.
+Especially those of his time as a Pirate!!

 No candles are needed to light up this dazzlingly, delicious cake.

 Recipe: Maple Syrup Iced Coffee Bundt Cake serves 10-12